 Is phonics the best way to teach reading?

 - Phonics is a great tool for children to have as they learn how to read but it is not the best way.
 A balanced approach that teaches all the reading skills is the best way.

 The Last Thing You Need to Know about Teaching Kids How to Read

-Teaching your child how to read is very doable and can be fun for you child however this skill goes beyond letters and their sounds.
+Teaching your child how to read is very doable and can be fun for your child, however, this skill goes beyond letters and sounds.
 To make the process as stress-free as possible, following the readiness of your child is key.
 Finally remember that extremes are bad but balance, especially when teaching reading, is what we are striving for young readers to have.
 Your goal is to equip your kid with the tools they’ll need to be able to use books and text to solve their problems and get answers to their questions.

-Please share this blog with parents who are looking for clear guidance on how to teach their young child how to read.
+Please share this blog with parents who are looking for clear guidance on how to teach their young children how to read.